jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 and miss actual vulnerabilities.
-But the way to overcome false positives and false negatives is combining the use of tools with manual work.
+But the way to overcome false positives and false negatives is combining the use of DAST tools with manual work.
 When DAST is done manually,
 the attack surface may be more accurately defined, and the attacks may be specially crafted